 “What Is DVT (Deep Thrombophlebitis) ?”

 Deep vein thrombosis (DVT) is also referred to in the medical field as deep thrombophlebitis and also referred to as Phlebitis.
 This is a condition that presents in patients who are suffering from blood clots (thrombus) which are found in the deep veins, most commonly in the legs.
 Deep veins make up a network of vessels located close to bone and surrounded by dense muscle tissue.
-These veins are essential for healthy blood flow in the body, as they run further under the skin and return significantly more blood to the heart than surface level, or superficial veins
+These veins are essential for healthy blood flow in the body, as they run further under the skin and return significantly more blood to the heart than surface level, or superficial veins.
+Learn more about the deep vein thrombosis symptoms below.

 A significant risk factor in the potential development of DVT is the presence of untreated varicose veins.
 Other risk factors may include but are not limited to: excessive downtime after a surgical procedure, physical trauma, cancer and genetic clotting disorders.